Maddison Brooks

 Maddison Brooks (born 23 September 2004) is a field hockey player from Australia.

 Personal life

 Maddison Brooks was born and raised in Hobart, Tasmania.
 She comes from a hockey family, with her mother and twin sister both representing Tasmania at a senior level.
+Brooks completed a Bachelor of Business (Sports Management) at Deakin University.

 Career

 Domestic league

 In Hockey Australia's domestic league, the Sultana Bran Hockey One, Brooks is a member of the Tassie Tigers.

 Under–21

 Brooks made her junior international debut in 2022 at the Junior Oceania Cup in Canberra.
 She was a member of the Jillaroos squad that won gold.

 Hockeyroos

-In 2023, Brooks debuted for the Hockeyroos during the FIH Pro League matches against Argentina in Hobart.
+In 2023, Brooks was selected to make her debut for the Hockeyroos during the FIH Pro League matches.
+She made her official debut on 28 February 2023 against Argentina, where the team came away with a 2–0 win.